Ricard O'Sullivan Burke: Early life

-Burke was born on 24 January 1838 at Cloonareague, Kinneigh (Irish: Cluain Aimhréidh, Cinn Eich), in Co.
-Cork, Ireland.
+Burke was born on 24 January 1838 at Cloonareague, Kinneigh (Irish: Cluain Aimhréidh, Cinn Eich), in County Cork, Ireland.
 He was the youngest of twelve children born to Margaret (née O'Sullivan) and Denis Burke.
 The family was evicted from their farm by Lord Bandon possibly after Denis Burke supported the Chartist former member of parliament Feargus O'Connor.
 John Devoy wrote that Denis Burke was a civil engineer.
 The family moved to Dunmanway where Burke attended the National School and Model School.
 At age 15, he enrolled in the Cork Militia and remained there for three years.
 One account reports him as a militia "sergeant" and another as "corporal".
 Some accounts say he deserted the army, either because an officer struck him or because he was disillusioned.
 He joined family members in London; after failing to find work, he left England for the US, possibly to avoid court-martial.
 Devoy said that Burke was actually ashamed to go home as the Militia had dissolved in 1856 - it had effectively been a recruiting ground for the Crimean War (now ended, hence the dissolution) and was full of "corner-boys, tinkers and wastrels".
 He did odd jobs in New York, apparently including painting a portrait from a photo in Harlem.
 The client, a sea captain, gave him work as a deckhand or supercargo on his trading vessel.
 This fuelled tales of his romantic exploits: he allegedly gained "a mastery of seamanship" and "a fluency in the Spanish language"; he stopped for a year in Paris for linguistics and art studies; he prospected for gold in California, leading a band of sailors north and debarking at Cabo San Lucas, Baja California.
 Later, he continued overland to South America, surviving poison-laced wine and eventually joining a mostly-Irish militia or cavalry in Chile fighting native Americans.
 In 1861, he returned to New York.